5tatusQuo/sentinel-detection-engineering/README.md

 ### 1. Rule Creation
 - **Azure Sentinel Portal** - Create rules directly in the portal (easier GUI, safer)
-- **Manual Sync Workflow** - Run sync workflow to pull changes to repository
+- **Drift Detection & Sync Workflow** - Run unified workflow to pull changes to repository
 - **Branch Creation** - Creates a feature branch with all changes
 - **Pull Request** - Automatically creates a PR for review